henriquevital00/CYTHON/README.md

 <!-- ABOUT THE PROJECT -->
 ## 💻 About The Project
-This project is the implementation of a compiler that will transpile its code to python.
+Cython is an implementation of a small compiler developed in Python.

 Cython grammar is based in C and Python (mixed) grammars, including strong variable typing, no required parenthesis in expressions and others.

+Cython transpile its code to python code.

 Currently the project includes lexical and parsing functions.